 17 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.

 Until you have the power over sin, you do not have the Holy Ghost.
 You can not claim to be saved and even speaking in a tongue that the Holy Ghost gives and continue to live in sin.
 That is an oxymoron.

-There are churches who are even teaching people how to “speak in tongues”.
-Sorry, but that is a man-made tongue and it is not of God.
+Some churches are even teaching people how to “speak in tongues.”
+Sorry, but that is a man-made tongue, and it is not of God.

 You can love God and live as clean a life as you know how to live.
 You can desire to receive the Holy Ghost.
-You can even believe that it is necessary to have the Holy Ghost in order to live saved.
-But if you have not received the Holy Ghost you still don’t have it.
+You can even believe that it is necessary to have the Holy Ghost to live saved.
+But if you have not received the Holy Ghost, you still don’t have it.

 Acts 10:1-5 (KJV)